ngu25/ngu25.github.io/_posts/2022-01-03-my-daily-journey-blog3.markdown

 ---

+<p><i>11th April 2022</i></p>

+<p>Some days are chill, some are hard, some are suprising.
+But today was so much inspiring listening to Kumar.
+Lots to learn from you 🙏.
+Lots to learn from people arond us -- we just don't get to know unless we stay super kind and heartly. </p>

+---

+<p><i>10th April 2022</i></p>

+<p>Got into a situation of blindly saying 'yes' and then never turned up for it.
+Also happened couple of times before.
+Why did I sleepwalk with that answer?
+That's again a sleepwalk.
+Ugh,...I am just trying to sort out myself.</p>

+---

+<p><i>9th April 2022</i></p>

+<p>Just wondering how terrible I am at concentrating at one particular thing.
+Man,..this kills, hurts when you realize.</p>
+<p> The Heart of Rose: Concentrate at the centre of rose, admire its texture, breauty, colourfulness, fragnance and eventually you will grow focused, calm, stronger, relaxed and will enjoy a sense of joyfulness with small tings around you -- The Monk Who Sold his Ferrari by Robin Sharma</p>

+---

 <p><i>6th April 2022</i></p>

 <p>If someone is curious about you, your work or sort of it,..you seriously shouldn't neglect the situation or leave it in a smile.
 Just ask about their thirst, try to share what you can.
 Think of it -- would you approach someone or ask soemthing just for no reason or for fun?
 Likely not.
 So you too give counter curiosity and consider it.</p>